Tempur Pedic Review

 Sinkage and Motion Transfer on a Tempur Pedic

-Tempur Pedics are known for having very minimal motion transfer, but in this case, the sinkage was rather extreme with the Tempur Cloud Luxe Breeze.
+Tempur Pedics are known for having very minimal motion transfer, due to the high quality dense foam used.
+The sinkage was a little pronounced as it is their softest mattress being that it is the Tempur Cloud Luxe Breeze.
 When I sat down on it, it compressed quite a bit – around 5-6 inches, which is significant.
 I do weigh around 230 lbs, however, and when Kaye laid down on it the sinkage was much lower.

 Again, this is the softest model they offer, so this is to be expected.
 It did not, however, cause me to sink down so far that I “bottomed out” like many of the cheaper, thinner 10″ bed in a box type mattresses, which is definitely a plus.
 The quality foams used by far prevent this which is why they cost a lot more than many online modls.